ChrisKusi/ckk-laravel-paystack/docs/src/guide/quickstart.md

-# Quickstart tutorial
+# Quickstart Tutorial

-This tutorial focuses on getting you started with this package quickly.
+This tutorial focuses on getting you started with the `ckk-laravel-paystack` package quickly.
 We recommend following this tutorial just to get things working so that you can play with the package.

 Make sure you've already installed this package in your project.
-You can check out our [Installation Guide](/installation) on how to install laravel paystack on your project.
+You can check out our [Installation Guide](/installation) on how to install `ckk-laravel-paystack` on your project.

 In this tutorial, we will be implementing a simple payment gateway using this package.